simpletoimplement/runkit7-runkit7/README.md

 - [`opcache_compile_file`](https://secure.php.net/manual/en/function.opcache-compile-file.php) may help, but will not show you any notices.
 - Projects such as [PHP-Parser (Pure PHP)](https://github.com/nikic/PHP-Parser) and [php-ast (C module)](https://github.com/nikic/php-ast, which produce an Abstract Syntax Tree from php code. php-ast (PHP module) has a function is much faster and more accurate.
-  (Unfortunately, I think it parses but does not detect erroneous code, e.g. duplicate classes).
+  (Unfortunately, it parses but does not detect erroneous code, e.g. duplicate classes/methods in the same file).

   ```php
   // Example replacement for runkit_lint.